|

 Medal [3]

-around your neck at all times as a seal upon your heart; the chain, therefore,
+around your neck at all times as a seal upon your heart; having it on

 should be long enough to keep the medal over your heart, rather than over

-your throat.
-Say its prayer (O Mary, conceived without sin, pray for
+your throat as a piece of jewelry.
+Say its prayer (in English: “O Mary, conceived without

-us who have recourse to thee.) many times a day.
+sin, pray for us who have recourse to thee.”) many times a day.
+[Click here for a supplier of the medal with the original French prayer.]

 Like the angels, Mary had